cric96/phd-third-year-report/README.md

-# Ph.D second year report
+# Research Summary: Final Year of PhD

-This report contains my report about my research works done in my second year of PhD.
+This report provides an overview of the research projects I have undertaken during the last year of my PhD program.

-It mainly consists in:
+## Key Areas of Focus:

-- Research roadmap for Aggregate Computing with ML
+- **Field-Informed Reinforcement Learning**: A hybrid methodology for developing distributed controllers aimed at enhancing collective intelligence.

-- Reinforcement Learning applied at the language-level: learn aggregate computing blocks via program sketching
+- **Macro-Swarm**: A high-level API designed for articulating swarm behavior through the composable manipulation of low-level behaviors.

-- Reinforcement Learning applied at the middleware-level: learn to reduce power consuption through local RL processes
+- **ScaRLIb**: A specialized library for multi-agent reinforcement learning, particularly in the context of cyber-physical systems.

-- Swarm-Clustering & engineering methodologies for collective applications
+- **FRASP**: A distributed computational model focused on self-organizing computations.